Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation: Results

-\textbf{Results. } With our initial two-level stacked RF, we achieved a pixel accuracy of $0.82$, comparable to the original result of 0.79 \cite{denil} (See Figure~\ref{fig:kinect}(c)).
-After mapping to a deep CNN and re-training, we achieved a pixel accuracy of $0.91$, corresponding to an $11\%$ relative improvement over the RF stack (see Figure~\ref{fig:kinect}(d)).
-This final result is comparable to the state-of-the-art result on this data set which aims to compress RFs by learning a better combination of their constituent trees \cite{shaoqing15grrf}.
+\textbf{Results. } With our initial two-level stacked DF, we achieved a pixel accuracy of $0.82$, comparable to the original result of $0.79$ \cite{denil} (Figure~\ref{fig:kinect}(c), Table~\ref{tab:dice-score}(DF)).
+After mapping to a deep ConvNet and re-training, we achieved an accuracy of $0.91$, corresponding to an $11\%$ relative improvement over the DF stack (Figure~\ref{fig:kinect}(d), Table~\ref{tab:dice-score}(ConvNet)).
+This final result is comparable to the state-of-the-art result on this data set which aims to compress DFs by learning a better combination of their constituent trees \cite{shaoqing15grrf}.
 They achieve a class-balanced pixel accuracy of $0.92$ over all classes, including the background class, for a model size of 6.8MB.
 Our model is smaller, at 3.3MB, due to our use of fewer and shallower trees.
-Due to the different error metric, and their evaluation on a selected subset of pixels, the results are not directly comparable; however, they appear to be very similar.
+Furthermore, they report that their optimization procedure takes multiple days, compared to our overnight refinement by back-propagation.
+However, due to the different error metric, and their evaluation on a selected subset of pixels, the results are not directly comparable.

+We also tried mapping the ConvNet back to the initial stacked DF architecture with updated parameters.
+We first employed the trivial approach of mapping weights directly onto votes, similar to what was done in the DF to NN forward mapping; however, this reduced the Dice score to $0.74$ (Table~\ref{tab:dice-score}(MB1)), worse than the performance of the initial DF.
+Next we applied Algorithm~\ref{alg:reweighting}, which yielded a final Dice score of $0.85$ (Table~\ref{tab:dice-score}(MB2)).
+Thus, we achieve a $4\%$ relative improvement of our DF stack, which retains its exact tree structure, by mapping to a deep ConvNet, training all weights by back-propagation, and mapping back to the original DF stack with updated threshold and leaf distributions.
+However, note that the performance of the final DF is lower than the ConvNet, due to the approximate nature of the mapping.